edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 sudo snap install ubuntu-image --classic
 ```

-It is a good idea to read through the [Getting Started using Snaps](../../getting-started/Ch-GettingStartedSnapUsers) before working on this walk-through or at any point to better understand the concepts.
+Before we start, it is a good idea to read through the following documents:

+- [Inside Ubuntu Core](https://ubuntu.com/core/docs/uc20/inside) to get familiar with the Ubuntu core internals
+- [Getting Started using Snaps](../../getting-started/Ch-GettingStartedSnapUsers) to understand general EdgeX snap concepts

 ## A. Create an image with EdgeX components